List of Scream (film series) characters: Nancy Loomis

 Debbie Salt is the pseudonym of Nancy Loomis, referred to simply as "Billy's mother" and "Mrs. Loomis" in the film.
-She is a local news reporter covering the series of murders at Windsor College.
+She is a local news reporter covering the series of murders at Windsor College who often clashed with Gale Weathers.
 In the finale, Salt is revealed to be Billy's mother, and the copycat Ghostface alongside her accomplice, Mickey.
+It is also revealed that Mrs. Loomis killed Randy Meeks because he criticized her son Billy on the phone.
 Before the events of Scream, she leaves her home after learning of her husband's affair with Sidney Prescott's mother Maureen, abandoning Billy and providing his motivation for his killing spree in Scream.
-After Billy's death Mrs. Loomis undertakes a physical makeover, losing weight to change her appearance.
+After Billy's death, Mrs. Loomis undertakes a physical makeover, losing weight to change her appearance.
 She then recruits Mickey from a website devoted to serial killers, to enact a plan for revenge against Sidney.
-She ultimately betrays Mickey and shoots him, claiming to have indulged his desire for fame to gain his help, while she really intends to kill Sidney and then disappear without trace.
-Cotton Weary intervenes and manages to save Sidney's life by shooting Nancy in the chest, before Sidney shoots her through the head, to guarantee that she won't return.
+She ultimately betrays Mickey and shoots him, claiming to have indulged his desire for fame to gain his help, while she really intends to kill Sidney to avenge Billy's death, despite the fact that her son was a killer and that her own abandonment caused her son to become one, which Sidney points out.
+Cotton Weary intervenes during their confrontation, and Nancy attempts to manipulate him into letting her kill Sidney, but to her horror, she fails to do so and Cotton saves Sidney's life by shooting her in the throat.
+Sidney eventually kills Nancy by fatally shooting through the head, just like what she did to Billy.

 In the original Scream 2 script, Nancy worked with Hallie and Derek, not Mickey, though she still killed her allies.
 She intended to frame Cotton for the murders, but he managed to stab and kill her.
 After the script leaked on to the Internet, it underwent rewrites that removed this ending.

 In Scream VI, Mrs. Loomis' first name is revealed to have been "Nancy", listed on Kirby Reed's FBI list of previous killers with their photo and death year.